joyyqchen/EarthquakeProject.Team-Chen.Hsiao.Kirschner.Liou.Tsai/README.md

 <td>3.0</td>
 <td>1.5</td>
 </tr>
 </table>

-4. Roadblock: need to coordinate with visualization group to determine how the graph should look before we can do testing
+4. <b>Roadblock</b>: need to coordinate with visualization group to determine how the graph should look before we can do testing